shirodkar/serverless-demo/README.md

 1. `git clone https://github.com/shirodkar/serverless-demo.git`
 2. `cd serverless-demo`
+3. Make sure you are logged into the OCP cluster as a cluster admin.
-3. `oc apply -f gitops/app-of-apps/applications.yaml`
+4. `oc apply -f gitops/app-of-apps/applications.yaml`

 **Note:** It could take about 15-30 minutes for the installation to complete.